labgrid-project/labgrid/doc/development.rst

 The ConsoleExpectMixin is a mixin class to add expect functionality to any class supporting the :any:`ConsoleProtocol` and has to be the first item in the subclass list.
-Using is mixin class allows sharing common code, which would otherwise need to be added into multiple drivers.
+Using the mixin class allows sharing common code, which would otherwise need to be added into multiple drivers.

 ::